jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

     config (|NTP| or |PTP|).

--   Transfer the yaml file that was used to bootstrap the subcloud prior to rehoming, to the new System Controller.
+-   Transfer the yaml file that was used to bootstrap the subcloud prior to rehoming, to the new system controller.
 This data is required for rehoming.

--   If the subcloud can be remotely installed via Redfish Virtual Media service, transfer the yaml file that contains the install data for this subcloud, and use this install data in the new System Controller, via the ``--install-values`` option, when running the remote subcloud reinstall, upgrade or restore commands.
+-   If the subcloud can be remotely installed via Redfish Virtual Media service, transfer the yaml file that contains the install data for this subcloud, and use this install data in the new system controller, via the ``--install-values`` option, when running the remote subcloud reinstall, upgrade or restore commands.

 .. note::

-    These prerequisites apply if the old System Controller is still available.
+    These prerequisites apply if the old system controller is still available.

 .. rubric:: |proc|

 #.
-If the previous System Controller is running, use the following command to
+If the previous system controller is running, use the following command to
-    ensure that it does not try to change subcloud configuration while you are modifying it to be compatible with the new System Controller.
+    ensure that it does not try to change subcloud configuration while you are modifying it to be compatible with the new system controller.

     .. code-block:: none

         ~(keystone_admin)]$ dcmanager subcloud unmanage <subcloud_name>

 #.
 Ensure that the subcloud's bootstrap values file is available on the new
-    System Controller.
-If required, in the subcloud's bootstrap values file update the ``systemcontroller_gateway_address`` entry to point to the appropriate network gateway for the new System Controller to communicate with the subcloud.
+    system controller.
+If required, in the subcloud's bootstrap values file update the ``systemcontroller_gateway_address`` entry to point to the appropriate network gateway for the new system controller to communicate with the subcloud.

 #.
 If the admin password of the subcloud does not match the admin password of
-    the new System Controller, use the following command to change the subcloud admin password.
+    the new system controller, use the following command to change the subcloud admin password.
 This step is done on the subcloud that is being migrated.

     .. code-block:: none